MuhammadHamzaDS/Pycraft/basics/README.md

 Finally, addition and subtraction are evaluated from **left to right**.

 > ✅ Following this order ensures your Python calculations are accurate and predictable.

+**help() displays two things:**

+the header of that function round(number, ndigits=None).
+In this case, this tells us that round() takes an argument we can describe as number.
+Additionally, we can optionally give a separate argument which could be described as ndigits.
+A brief English description of what the function does.